ZiChao111/FTI4CIR/README.md

 # FTI4CIR
-Codes of the Fine-grained Textual Inversion model based on CLIP for Zero-Shot Composed Image Retrieval
+Codes of the Fine-grained Textual Inversion for Zero-Shot Composed Image Retrieval